gvwilson/thirdbit/src/fiction/cloudherd/index.md

 ## Chapter 4

 "Oh Noxy, brush your hair!"
-Indy set her tea down on the table and began to stand.
+Indy set her chai down on the table and began to stand.

 "I can do it," Noxy protested.
 She dragged the brush she and her mother shared through her hair another few times.